Frat3r/instagram/README.md

 File *inst_analysis_likes_no_output.ipynb* is the same as *inst_analysis_likes.ipynb*, but without any output, so you may look at the code via github.
 ## Introduction

 Project is based on data about instagram photos of user [mkaciubapl](https://www.instagram.com/mkaciubapl/).
-You can find oryginal data [here](https://www.dropbox.com/sh/hobhqg7rvreweml/AADIfllpRt6cDwXFM5gGeh1Qa?dl=0).
+You can find original data [here](https://www.dropbox.com/sh/hobhqg7rvreweml/AADIfllpRt6cDwXFM5gGeh1Qa?dl=0).
 The initial  goal is to find the best time to upload photos (i.e. time so that the photos get the most likes).

 ## About data